Let’s be real – The Mandalorian is a true worldwide phenomenon, and most claim that it single-handedly saved 2020.

-Set five years after the fall of the Empire in Return of the Jedi and 25 years before The Force Awakens, the show introduces us to a new set of heroes we’ve come to love: a badass bounty hunter… and of course, everyone’s favourite, Baby Yoda!
+Set five years after the fall of the Empire in Return of the Jedi and 25 years before The Force Awakens, the show introduces us to a new set of heroes we’ve come to love: a badass bounty hunter… and of course, everyone’s favourite, Baby Yoda (or, Grogu, if you wanna refer to him by his real name).

 But have you ever wondered where Seasons 1 and 2 were filmed, and where specifically Mando was collecting his bounties?
 Wonder no further, because we’ve tirelessly researched the web for all the prime locations in order for you to use this as your ultimate cheat sheet!